 - Identify additional capacity needs and potential for next-step actions in 2018 and beyond.

-IUCN GGO supported the development of workshop activities and discussions by drawing on lessons learned and best practices from previous workshops and tailoring information to respond to the interests and goals of Uganda country partners and the SRJS programme.
+IUCN GGO supported the development of workshop activities and discussions by drawing on lessons learned and best practices from previous workshops and tailoring information to respond to the interests and goals of Uganda country partners and the SRJS program.

 IUCN GGO previously supported the 16 countries involved in the SRJS program through a webinar series on building gender capacity and conducting a gender analysis.